Ceylon Tea

 I came to this wonderful country for a yoga retreat organized by a friend of mine.
 We stayed in Central Province, in a place called Jim’s Farm Villas.
 The place is located on the hills surrounded by small villages and lush forests.
 It was a perfect place to spend 10 days with 5 hours of morning and evening yoga, sounds of forests and bells of nearby Buddhist temples.
 The only part that took me by surprise was a rather noisy squirrel trying to scratch its way through the roof for three nights.

-Before I came to Sri Lanka I had thought that the food there would be similar to the IndiaIMG_0871 cuisine.
+Before I travelled there, I had thought that the food there would be similar to the India cuisine.
 The Sri Lankan food is spicier, less heavy, the range of spices is wider and there are many more varieties of local foods.
-For the first time in my life I ate fish samosas, egg samosas and mixed veggies samosas so spicy and hot that my eyes started to water.
+For the first time in my life, I ate fish samosas, egg samosas and mixed veggies samosas so spicy and hot that my eyes started to water.
 I love hot and spicy food, and Sri Lanka felt like home for my taste buds.

 If you ever visit this wonderful island, make sure that you order “egg hoppers” for breakfast.
 It is not the lightest kind of food, especially in the morning, but it is a must to have it at least once.
 The version I had for late breakfast after nearly 3hour yoga session, was like a savory crepe with a soft-boiled egg in one, and rice noodles in the other.
 To accompany this culinary fiesta, our chef prepared a yellow curry to add on top of the noodles and crepes.
 Needless to say, we all needed a long rest after.

-IMG_0779The humidity, cool temperatures and rainfalls in the central parts of the island create an ideal climate for the production of tea of the highest quality.
+The humidity, cool temperatures and rainfalls in the central parts of the island create an ideal climate for the production of tea of the highest quality.
 On the other hand, the tea varieties from the lower altitude with warmer temperatures and still high rainfalls, have a high level of properties of astringent (a chemical that shrinks o constricts body tissue; it derives from Latin word, that means “to bind fast”).

-The tea in Sri Lanka is cultivated in a way where the bushes are planted in lines along the contours of the land, usually on the slopes.
+The tea is cultivated in a way where the bushes are planted in lines along the contours of the land, usually on the slopes.
 Generally, two leaves and a bud, which have a flower and an aroma, are picked up, usually by women.
 Women make up 75-85% of the work force in the tea industry.
 With the years of experience, women can manually pick up to 15-20kg of tea leaves a day.
+After the leaves are picked up, they are transported to the nearby factory.
+First, the new batch is weighted and monitored in the muster sheds, to be then moved to the factories to be spread in troughs.
+This is the withering process and is done to remove the excess weight on the leave.
+Once the leaves are withered, then they are rolled, twisted and parted.

 Sri Lanka manufactures three kinds of tea, with a Ceylon Black tea being one of the specialties of the country, and my personal favourite.
-This tea is crisp in the aroma and taste, and is best served in a big mug with additional of a honey.
+This tea is crisp in the aroma and taste and is best served in a big mug with additional of a honey.
 At least this is the way I have it every morning.

+Ceylon white tea, or also known as “silver tips”, is a tea of a delicate and very light structure, with taste notes of pine and honey infusion.
+This kind of tea is grown, harvested and rolled by hand with the leaves dried and withered in the sun.
 The other kind of Ceylon tea, a green tea, is mainly made from Assamese tea stock.
 This tea generally has a fuller body and rather malty with nutty flavor, parted by the Assamese seed stock.
-What differentiates Ceylon green tea from the Chinese green tea is that the latter has its own characteristic darker i leaf and is richer in the flavour.
+What differentiates Ceylon green tea from the Chinese green tea is that the latter has its own characteristic darker leaf and is richer in the flavour.

 Leave a comment